tytydraco/yessleep/out/Im_a_summer_camp_lifeguard_and_someone_wants_me_to_drown_the_kids.md

 ”Is that legal?”

-”According to Choi family law.”
+”According to family law.”

 She chuckled.
 But I could tell her heart wasn’t in it.
 She looked distracted.

 “By the way.
 Since you’re not doing anything right now…”